amir1376/ab-download-manager/README.md

 1. Clone the project
 2. Install the [JBR](https://github.com/JetBrains/JetBrainsRuntime/releases)
-3. cd into the project, open your terminal and execute the fallowing commands
+3. cd into the project, open your terminal and execute the following commands
 4. select which way you want to compile the app
 <details>
 <summary>Packaged (msi,deb at the moment)</summary>